sagemathinc/cowasm/README.md

 **There is no support for using wapython via webpack5 in your browser... yet.**

-## Quick start - build from source
+## Build from source

 ### Build

 To build everything from source, make sure your systemwide nodejs is at least version 16.x and that you have standard command line dev tools.
-Then build, which [takes 15\-20 minutes:](https://github.com/sagemathinc/wapython/actions)
+Then build, which [takes 15\-20 minutes](https://github.com/sagemathinc/wapython/actions), and around 1GB of disk space:

 ```sh
 wstein@max % make